 The convenience that makes the cloud so integral to mobility also comes with additional security challenges.
 If data can be accessed anywhere, from anytime, then there are fewer physical controls keeping your assets in the right place.
 Many of the security concerns that plagued the public cloud in its earliest iterations have been shored up by tighter data center controls; however, users themselves often introduce vulnerabilities when they fail to properly structure repositories and other cloud-based tools.

 An MSP provides assistance along two fronts: securely configuring cloud services while implementing additional controls to monitor and protect assets in the event of a data breach or other cybercrime.
 Allowing a professional managed services provider to oversee these protections helps your team achieve maximum mobility with fewer obstacles to security.

 Building More Efficient Workflows and Teams

-Many businesses enable mobile workforces as a way to save: converting to remote teams saves an average $1,350 to $3,500 per worker.
+Many businesses enable mobile work-forces as a way to save: converting to remote teams saves $11,000 per remote worker per year.
 Enacting a bring-your-own-device policy can initiate further savings and gives team members the flexibility they need to choose the tech that works best for them.